Last Updated on 11 October 2024 by Cycloscope

 If you’re traveling in South Africa, most likely you would like to see some wildlife.
 A safari in Hluhluwe – iMfolozi Game reserve is a great way to spot the so-called “Big Five” (Lion, Rhino, Leopard, Buffalo, Elephant) and some other beautiful animals in their natural environment.

 Much more tranquil than the more famous Kruger National Park, Hluhluwe-Umfolozi (another spelling) is also very scenic, with its rolling hills covered in wild bushes and the great Umfolozi rivers winding through them like a huge snake.
-Definitely a top Safari destination.
+A top Safari destination.

 In this blog article, we’ll try to give all the information needed to organize a safari trip to Hluhluwe-Imfolozi Game Reserve and National Park.

-Exploring the area?
-Why not visiting the hippos in St. Lucia?
+- Exploring the area?
+Why not visit the hippos in St. Lucia?

 Planning a trip around South Africa?
 Have a look at